Carpet: Nylon

 Since the 20th century, nylon has been one of the most common materials for the construction of carpets.
 Both nylon 6 and nylon 6-6 are used.
-Nylon can be dyed topically or dyed in a molten state (solution dying).
-Nylon can be printed easily and has excellent wear characteristics.
-Due to nylon's excellent wear-resistance, it is widely used in industrial and commercial carpeting.
+Nylon can be dyed topically or dyed in a molten state (solution dying), may be printed easily, and has excellent wear characteristics.
+Due to the broad availability of nylon, as well as its lower costs compared to natural fibres, it is widely used in industrial and commercial carpeting.
 In carpets, nylon tends to stain easily due to the presence of dye sites.
 These dye sites need to be filled in order to give nylon carpet any type of stain resistance.
 As nylon is petroleum-based it varies in price with the price of oil.

 Polypropylene

 Polypropylene, a polyolefin stiffer than the cheaper polyethylene, is used to produce carpet yarns because it is still less expensive than the other materials used for carpets.
 It is difficult to dye and does not wear as well as wool or nylon.
 Polypropylene, sometimes referred to simply as "olefin", is commonly used to construct berber carpets.
-Large looped olefin berber carpets are usually only suited for light domestic use and tend to mat down quickly.
-Berber carpets with smaller loops tend to be more resilient and retain their new appearance longer than large looped berber styles.
+Large looped olefin berber carpets are mostly suited for light domestic use and with a tendency to mat down quickly.
+Berber carpets with smaller loops tend to be more resilient and retain their appearance longer than large looped berber styles.
 Commercial-grade level-loop carpets have very small loops, and commercial-grade cut-pile styles can be well constructed.
 When made with polypropylene, commercial-grade styles wear very well, making them very suitable for areas with heavy foot traffic, such as offices.
 Polypropylene carpets are known to have good stain resistance, but not against oil-based agents.
 If a stain does set, it can be difficult to clean.
 Commercial grade carpets can be glued directly to the floor or installed over a 1/4 in thick, 8 lb density padding.
 Outdoor grass carpets are usually made from polypropylene.